alxdavids/ourbbg/content/post/intro.md

 in 2004, witnessing some crucial games in the second half of the season where Leon Osman helped inspire the club to safety after a torrid season that looked likely to end up in a relegation to the third tier.
-The next year, the 04-05 season, we had a season ticket for the first time.
+The next year, the 04-05 season, my Dad and I had a season ticket for the first time.
 This association continued uninterrupted for 15 years.
 Even after I moved away from the city for university, and even I moved around the UK to Leeds and London for work.
 Most weeks, returning to Derby to my seat next to my Dad in the East stand.
-I met my future wife for the first time at an away match at Carrow Road in 2008.
+I met my future wife (AH-D) for the first time at an away match at Carrow Road in 2008.
 Over the following years, we've been to more games together than I can really remember.
-It's safe to say my life became intertwined with the club.
+It's safe to say our lives became intertwined with the club.

 In 2019, my wife and I made a move one step too far: to Lisbon, Portugal.
 It turns out there is no easy way of making a Saturday